This Article Seeks to Address the Following Issues:

 How can schools and communities support teenagers who are struggling with self-harm?

-Schools can support such teenagers by partnering with mental health professionals like counselors to provide mental health services to teenagers.
-The school can also help by incorporating mental health education into their curriculum to teach teenagers about their mental health and the skills to cope with emotional stress.
-They can also help by creating awareness through campaigns on mental health issues.
+Schools can support teens by partnering with mental health professionals, like counselors, to provide mental health services.
+Schools can also help by adding mental health education to their curriculum to teach coping skills for emotional stress.
+Creating awareness through campaigns on mental health issues is also helpful.